 Freezing your credit is the number one way to protect against financial identity theft.
-If everyone in the country applied for a Credit Freeze, identity thieves would quickly be out of business.
+If everyone in the country locked down their credit, identity thieves would quickly be out of business.
 At least, a major part of their business.
 Take 30 minutes and lower your chances of identity theft drastically (see the online Freeze links at the bottom of this post).

 To go directly to placing a security freeze on your 3 bureau accounts, page down to the bottom section.